 Holistic Diabetes management begins with treatment

-- Research your medication and make a list of questions you would like your doctor to answer.
+- Research your medication.
+Make a list of questions you would like your doctor to answer.

-- Monitor your experience and take note of any side effects or anything else you think your doctor should know.
+- Monitor your experience.
+Take note of any side effects or anything else you think your doctor should know.

-- Set reminders on your cell phone to remind you to take your medication as prescribed.
+- Set reminders on your cell phone.
+These will remind you to take your medication as prescribed.

 - Tie taking your daily medication to another activity you’re already doing.
-Eg. if you need to take your medication after breakfast every morning, leave your medication next to your cereal box, or the kettle.
+If you need to take your medication after breakfast every morning, leave your medication next to your cereal box, or the kettle.
 This way, you won’t forget while you’re preparing your breakfast or your tea/coffee.